 Scarlett (not her real name) was a female principal who was very sexy.
-Of course when she got her job in the early eighties the talk was that she'd slept her way to the top.
+When she got her job in the early eighties the talk was that she'd slept her way to the top.
 It's the kind of sexist stuff you expect to hear when an attractive woman gets promoted.
-But in Scarlett's case, after knowing her for a couple of years, yeah, it wasn't hard to believe.
+But in Scarlett's case, after knowing her for a couple of years, it wasn't hard to believe.
 Scarlett had been a teacher when my wife got her job in the district and they worked in the same school.
 “Scarlett,” she said, “had hair down to here,” (indicating her waist) “and her skirts up to here,” (indicating her butt).
 Scarlett was also a rich girl with a rich husband.
-They lived in a big house, and Scarlett had a nanny for her child.
+They lived in a big house, and Scarlett had a governess for her child.

 The school they gave Scarlett was one of the oldest schools still in use in the county, built before World War I. This is a picture of the actual school in 1916.
 Sixty years later when I first saw the school it hadn't changed much.
 Modern schools have gone from three-story to one-story for safety purposes.
-At this old school in its last years a child fell down a stairwell and was killed.
+At this school in its last years a child fell down a stairwell and was killed.
 It precipitated the decision in 1995 to close it down.
 A few years later an arsonist destroyed the empty building.

-If the first mistake the district made was promoting Scarlett to principal, the second mistake was assigning her, a rich woman wearing expensive clothes and jewelry, spike-heeled designer shoes, tight skirts and frilly tops showing cleavage, to a school in the lowest socio-economic area of the county.
+If the first mistake the district made was promoting Scarlett to principal, the second mistake was assigning her, a rich woman wearing expensive clothes and jewelry, spike-heeled designer shoes, tight skirts and frilly tops to a school in the lowest socio-economic area of the county.
 Over 90% of the children attending the school lived under the poverty line, qualifying for free or reduced lunch.

 In that area a car ten years old was considered new, fashion was what you got at Kmart if not the local thrift shop, and bling…well, forget that.
 It’d take an electron microscope to see the diamond in a wedding ring.
-Not like Scarlett’s large diamond rings, causing temporary blindness from reflected sunlight.
+Not like Scarlett’s large diamond rings, which caused temporary blindness from reflected sunlight.
 Scarlett was nothing if not condescending to the citizens who populated her school.
 There was no doubt it wasn’t her first choice of assignments.

 Scarlett’s secretaries, Julianne and Cindy, had plenty to tell me about her.
 Among the many stories (too many to tell here) was the one where she called fellow principals to her school for a special luncheon.
 Scarlett had invited only male principals.
 Just before the luncheon Scarlett slipped into her office and changed her clothes.
 Her secretaries’ jaws dropped when she walked out in a white pants suit, through which they could see her colorful bikini underwear.
-As Julianne told me, “She was putting on quite a show for the guys!”
+As Julianne told me, “She put on quite a show for the guys!”

 My own story of Scarlett’s exhibitionism came when I walked up to the front doors of the school.
 There was a school maintenance vehicle parked on the sidewalk.
 When I got to the entrance I looked through the glass doors and saw a maintenance man, a hunky guy in his twenties, standing just inside the doorway.
 He was at the bottom of a stairway to the second floor.
 Scarlett was at the top of the stairs, squatting.
-She was wearing a skirt, high heels, with her legs open.
-She was wearing pantyhose, but exposing her crotch.
-As I told people, “She was giving the guy a beaver shot!”
+She was wearing a skirt, high heels, with her legs open, exposing her crotch.
+She was giving the guy a beaver shot!
 I walked through the door and she stood up.
 Show was over.
-The young guy gave me a look, as if to say, “Whooooaaaa, did you see that?!”
+The young guy gave me a look, as if to say, “Whoa, did you see that?!”
 I acted as if I’d seen nothing.

 Unbeknownst to anyone, during her second year as principal Scarlett had met another rich man and left her husband.
 The day after school was out for summer she put her letter of resignation on her supervisor’s desk, then left town.
 I heard she had moved with her lover to Texas.
 When they got the news at the school there was jubilation, a “ding dong, the witch is dead” style celebration.